 Identifying energy performance indicators will depend on the ECMs proposed, and the associated energy consumption characteristics, and the factors affecting this.
-They can be applied at an equipment, system or whole facility level, and are usually directly measured (e.g. kWh), calculated using a ratio of measured values (e.g. efficiency), or a calculated or modelled relationship between energy consumption and relevant variables (e.g. linear regression modelling to determine kWh/tonne of product).
+They can be applied at an equipment, system or whole facility/network level, and are usually directly measured (e.g. kWh), calculated using a ratio of measured values (e.g. efficiency), or a calculated or modelled relationship between energy consumption and relevant variables (e.g. linear regression modelling to determine kWh/tonne of product or kWh/degree day).
 A performance indicator for a process refrigeration system could be energy consumption kWh/cooling demand kWh.